Aim for better, not perfect

 Also known as “high blood pressure”, hypertension is one of the leading causes of strokes and heart disease, and the worst part is that it often shows no symptoms.
 People living with diabetes need to be especially watchful, as they are more likely to develop hypertension at some point and suffer from its adverse consequences.
 Blood pressure “Blood pressure” refers to the pressure that blood exerts on artery walls.
 It’s an essential part of the process that carries oxygen and nutrients throughout the body. ...

-Diabetic nephropathy is a kidney disease caused by type 1 or type 2 diabetes.
+Diabetic nephropathy is a kidney disease that occurs in people with type 1 or type 2 diabetes.
 Up to 50% of people living with diabetes will eventually experience kidney damage, and they risk kidney failure without proper treatment.
 Fortunately, good diabetes management and effective prevention can delay or even prevent the loss of kidney function.
 What are kidneys for?
 The kidneys are two fist-sized organs located near the back, below the rib cage.
 Their job is to filter blood and eliminate waste through urine.
-They also regulate the amount of...
+They also regulate...

 In a society where sex is omnipresent, it’s surprising to realize that it’s still a taboo topic.
 Although we openly discuss about many of the complications of diabetes, there’s very little talk about sexual problems, which occur more frequently and earlier in people living with diabetes.
 When desire flags Blood glucose levels are sometimes behind this, especially if they’ve been poorly managed for years.
 The inflammation, nerve damage and circulatory problems caused by improper blood glucose management can hinder libido.
 There’s...